onedr0p/cluster-template/README.md

 📍 Nodes are not security hardened by default, you can do this with [dev-sec/ansible-collection-hardening](https://github.com/dev-sec/ansible-collection-hardening) or something similar.

 1. Ensure you are able to SSH into you nodes from your workstation with using your private ssh key.
 This is how Ansible is able to connect to your remote nodes.
+[How to configure SSH key-based authentication](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server)

 2. Install the deps by running `task ansible:deps`